No products in the cart.

 How Does a Stroke Affect the Muscular System?

-The brain controls both involuntary and voluntary muscular activity by sending neural messages to the muscles.
-These messages primarily originate in the motor cortex, which is found in the frontal lobe of the brain.
+The brain controls both involuntary and voluntary muscle activity by sending neural messages to the muscles.
+Many different areas of the brain contribute to the production and coordination of muscle function to make your movements smooth and precise.
+That being said, the messages to initiate movement primarily originate in the motor cortex, which is found in the brain’s frontal lobe.

 The motor cortex transmits these signals to the spinal cord, where they can reach the motor neurons.
 When these neurons fire, the impulse travels to the specific muscle, telling the muscle to contract or relax.
+When a stroke occurs, however, this complex process can be disrupted.

-Changes in Muscle Function that Occur After Stroke
+Changes in Muscle Function After Stroke

 1. Hypotonia (Low Muscle Tone)